end2endzone/cmakeonaplate/README.md

 The file `config.h` contains macros which defines the compilation mode and options of the library.
 For instance, `#define FOOLIB_BUILT_AS_STATIC` or `#define FOOLIB_BUILT_AS_SHARED`

+The file `export.h` contains macros for facilitating the export of symbol when building the library as a shared library.

 ## Unit test ##